Picture this: you’re sitting in your vehicle about to shift out of Park when the engine suddenly stalls.

 New Spark Plugs Needed

 Spark plugs are in charge of igniting the air/fuel mixture inside the combustion chamber.
-As you might expect, if they’re aged and worn, they’re less efficient at doing their job.
+As you might expect, if they’re old and worn, they’re less efficient at doing their job.
 This translates to less power for your engine, which can lead to your car stalling at idle.

 - Copper